 About 6 km south of Kaihu you will see the signs to Kai-iwi Lakes and Omamari on your right.
 Follow Omamari Road to the turn-off to your right to Kai-iwi Lakes, popular for camping, boating and canoeing.

-Pristine white sands, pine forest and rolling green countryside surround the crystal waters of the three freshwater lakes known as the Kai Iwi Lakes.
+Pristine white sands and rolling green countryside surround the crystal waters of the three freshwater lakes known as the Kai Iwi Lakes.
 The lakes do not have any tributaries and are only filled by rainfall, which means the levels of the lakes can vary depending on the season.
 Visitors can safely swim and water-ski in the lakes.
 Trout were released in the 1960’s, providing great fishing opportunities.
 The New Zealand water-ski championships have been held at Kai Iwi Lakes several times.

 When you leave the lakes, turn right towards the sea and travel to Omamari, the place according to Maori legend where Kupe’s canoe was wrecked and buried when it left the Hokianga after returning to New Zealand.
 You can then return to SH12 by continuing on the Babylon Coast Road.